JoeSpizz/Purring-Wolverine-Home/README.md

+# First let's get the "React App Documentation" out of the way
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).